cmu-sei/threat-hunting-games/threat_hunting_games/games/v5_ghosts/README.md

+This is a refactoring of our game that carves out the essential pieces of GameState and Policies without their dependency on the OpenSpiel library.
+This is so that these excised parts, all of with live in the ./internal directory, can be exported for use in the GHOSTS environment.
+There are OpenSpiel shims in the primary directory that still utilize these internal parts.

+---

 The use of policies with this game can applied via a bot, as is traditional, *or* from within the game state, which is unconventional.
 If the former is desired, pass the name of the policy (as defined in